heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 Author: Ludovic Delafontaine <ludovic.delafontaine@gmail.com>
 Date:   Mon Sep 4 14:39:51 2023 +0200

-    Add myself to the list of students
+    [Other changes made before the conflict]
 ```

 The commit hashes are unique identifiers for each commit.
 They will, of course,